 Susceptible To Gum Problems

-A common oral health issue amongst older adults is receding gums.
+A common oral health issue amongst older adults is receding gums, according to this reliable family dentist in Ballwin.
 Receding gums is when the gum tissue begins to pull away from the tooth.
 As a result, the base or root of the tooth becomes exposed, making it easier for bacteria to build up.
 It can then cause inflammation and decay.

 Receding gums can be caused by a lifetime of brushing too hard.
 In addition to this, another cause of receding gums is due to gum disease.
 Gingivitis is an early stage of gum disease and one of the most common causes of receding gums.
 It develops when tartar and plaque have built up.
 The untreated build-up irritates and inflames the gums.